active-logic/activelogic-cs/Doc/Reference/Steppers.md

 # Steppers, Agents and Tickers Reference

-Tasks and status functions are intended to run *frequently*; `Agent`, `PhysicsAgent`, `Ticker` and `Stepper` help you integrate tasks by controlling these updates.
+Tasks and status functions are intended to run *frequently*; `Agent`, `PhysicsAgent`, `Ticker` and `Stepper` help you integrate tasks by controlling these updates; agents and tickers also benefit history, logging and debugging features.

-All agents and tickers also benefit history, logging and debugging features.
+A stepper runs a root task.
+If no root task is initially assigned the stepper will attempt to retrieve and root a `UTask` instance via `GetComponent`.
+If you added several tasks to the game object, assign the root in the stepper inspector.

 ## Class Agent : Stepper